kineticstoolkit/kineticstoolkit_doc/src/python_lists_indexing.md

 ### Negative indexing

-It is also possible to address a list from its last element, using negative indexing.
+We can address a list from its last element, using negative indexing.
 The last element is available at index -1:

 ```{code-cell} ipython3
 list_of_strings[-1]